rakia drink

 Other chemical compounds found in distillates

-• Acetaldehyde – fermentation by-product, associated with the type of yeast, fermentation, and distillation.
+• Acetaldehyde is a fermentation by-product associated with the type of yeast, fermentation, and distillation.
 Present in the head fraction.
-Associated with intoxication and ‘hangover’ symptoms such as nausea, vomiting, restlessness, sweating, confusion, decrease in blood pressure, higher heart rate, and headache.
+It is associated with intoxication and ‘hangover’ symptoms such as nausea, vomiting, restlessness, sweating, confusion, decrease in blood pressure, higher heart rate, and headache.

-• Benzaldehyde – presence in spirits in much higher concentrations if the mash is fermented with stones.
-A smaller presence is desirable, as it introduces aromas of bitter almond, marzipan, cherry in spirits.
+• Benzaldehyde is present in spirits in much higher concentrations if the mash is fermented with stones.
+A smaller presence is desirable, as it introduces bitter almonds, marzipan, and cherry aromas.

-• Furfural is aldehyde formed during distillation – is a part of fruit distillates and act as proof of natural products being used as a base.
+• Furfural is an aldehyde formed during distillation.
+It is a part of fruit distillates and acts as proof of natural products used as a base.

 • Acetic acid accounts for more than 90% (v/v) of the total acidity in spirits.
 Acetic acid is a by-product of alcohol fermentation.
-Lower presence means better quality from a consumer perception view, higher levels introduce sour taste and pungent smell.
+Lower presence means better quality from a consumer perception point of view; higher levels introduce a sour taste and pungent smell.

 Many more high alcohols and volatile acids are found in the final products.
-Some of them are desirable, and some are not, and a few factors influence their level of presence.
+Some are desirable, and some are not, and a few factors influence their level of presence.

-• Fruit variety fermentation conditions – probably the most important part is the choice of products and their handling.
+• Fruit variety fermentation conditions – probably the most crucial part is the choice of products and their handling.

-• Distillation – when the fractional distillation/cut is done – it is a form of art to find the balance of the congeners contributing to the final flavor.
+• Distillation—when the fractional distillation/cut is done—is a form of art that involves finding the balance of the congeners contributing to the final flavour.

-• Distillation equipment – using pot stills will allow the keep and achieve the more pronounced character of the material used (grapes/fruits) instead of the column still, which due to its efficiency will result in cleaner spirits.
-The choice between the equipment will depend on the distiller’s intentions, cost estimate, and flavor strength of the materials.
+• Distillation equipment—Using pot stills instead of column stills will allow the preservation and achievement of the more pronounced character of the material used (grapes/fruits).
+Due to its efficiency, the pot will still result in cleaner spirits.
+The choice of equipment will depend on the distiller’s intentions, cost estimate, and flavour strength of the materials.

-Based on the last two reasons, one might decide to go with batch column distillation as it is more efficient, cost-effective, and suitable for less fragrant fruit/grapes due to the ability to achieve higher extraction of esters and then the alembic still.
+Based on the last two reasons, one might choose batch column distillation as it is more efficient, cost-effective, and suitable for less fragrant fruit/grapes due to the ability to achieve higher extraction of esters and then the alembic still.

-The aroma compounds in fruit distillates, as I mentioned before, are as results of complex interaction and contribution to the final flavor profile is formed during three or four production stages, depending on the product maturation period, if any.
+As I mentioned, the aroma compounds in fruit distillates result from complex interaction and contribute to the final flavour profile formed during three or four production stages, depending on the product maturation period, if any.

 1. During the ripening of fruits